cogentcore/core/README.md

   works but subsequent elements can't move up b/c they are allocated based on original size.. really need 2 passes here.

-* add hover for label to show url for links.

 * add option for no window render at all while iconfied

 * arrow nav for menubar